koriege/bare-system-basics/README.md

 - adjust QT settings in `~/.local/share/applications/my-onlyoffice.desktop`

 ## how to group multiple windows in gnome application dock
-- define StartupWMClass in `.desktop` file
+- define or update StartupWMClass in `.desktop` file
-- assign value by executing `xprop WM_CLASS` and click on window
+- assign on of the values shown by executing `xprop WM_CLASS` + mouse-click on window